melvincayas/personal-website/README.md

 ## Using the Contact Form

-To use the contact form, you must set up your e-mail information and the Google RECAPTCHA:
+To use the contact form, you must set up your e-mail information and the Google ReCAPTCHA:

-1. Sign up for a Google ReCAPTCHA API key [here](https://developers.google.com/recaptcha/intro).
+1. Sign up for your Google ReCAPTCHA API key pair [here](https://developers.google.com/recaptcha/intro).

 2. Create a dummy e-mail account solely for sending e-mails to your personal account.
 Nodemailer will use this to send an e-mail of the filled-out contact form to your personal e-mail.
 This repo is currently setup for [Google e-mails](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp).
-If you have an e-mail outside of Google, you may have to modify the code below in `sendMail.js`:
+If you have an e-mail outside of Google, you'll have to modify the code below in `sendMail.js`:

 ```javascript
 const transporter = nodemailer.createTransport({